Niagara offered the world’s first bachelor’s degree in tourism.

 The college organizes at least 12 major industry excursions each year.

-The college sponsors an annual reception for industry leaders/alumni at the Waldorf=Astoria during the International Hotel/Motel & Restaurant Show.
+The college sponsors an annual reception for industry leaders/alumni at the Marriott Essex House during the International Hotel/Motel & Restaurant Show.

 Leading regional, national and international industry leaders speak in our classrooms annually.